|Click for the original copy|

 |Cambridge and surroundings by bicycle.
 Darkest blue are|

 areas with between 20 and 30% of commutes by bike.
-The
+Light

 I believe the figures are based on British Government 2011 census stats published a few days ago.
 These were summarised quite nice with an interactive map overlay on the Guardian website.
 Cambridge achieved the highest figure for cycling with 18.1% of people saying that cycling is the main way that they commute to work.